 15. Birth Flower Necklace, $42+ at Caitlyn Minimalist

 This necklace is a sentimental piece they can wear with almost any casual outfit.
+Read my full review of this necklace here.

 Shop Birthday Flower Ideas